IB Results 2020

-Many pupils used the breadth of the IB Diploma to open up alternative future routes: Elaine Gschwandtner, with 37 points, will take up her place to study Ballet Education at the Royal Academy of Dance; and Phoebe Taylor, who achieved 35 points, will study Acting at Arts University Bournemouth.
+Many pupils used the breadth of the IB Diploma to open up alternative future routes – Phoebe Taylor, for instance, who achieved 35 points, will study Acting at Arts University Bournemouth.

 As ever, the IB offers an excellent stepping stone to opportunities abroad and a significant group will be travelling overseas.
 Daniela Rafart Cardona will study Psychology at the Universitat Internaçional de Catalunya in Barcelona; Rose Laurent Josi will attend Northeastern, Boston; Finn Campbell will study Business Administration at Loyola Marymount University in LA; Max McNicol will study International Business at Pepperdine University in Malibu, California; and Patrick Brown will read Theatre Studies at Southern Methodist University in Texas.

 Please note that details of post-School plans are based on the latest information available and are subject to change.
 Please let Tracy van der Heiden know of any inaccuracies or updates at email@example.com